-The One Dallas Options program statement in the CHP provides the details of program administration and points to Div.
+The One Dallas Options program statement provides the details of program administration and points to Div.
 51A-4.1100 and Art.
 20A-II for regulatory language.

-In addition, the One Dallas Fund program statement provides guidance for the use of the fund, including the fund's goals, eligible activities, applicant eligibility, and process for award of funding.
+The One Dallas Fund program statement provides guidance for the use of the fund, including the fund's goals, eligible activities, applicant eligibility, and process for award of funding.

-To support the goals of the CHP, the fund will work to attract affordable housing to strong neighborhoods (Market Value Analysis (MVA) Categories A, B, and C), to attract mixed income communities and reduce displacement in gentrifying and transitioning areas (MVA Categories D, E, and F), and to support equitable revitalization in weaker market areas (MVA Categories G, H, and I).
+To support the goals of the CHP, the fund will work to attract affordable housing to strong neighborhoods (Market Value Analysis (MVA) Categories A, B, and C), to attract mixed income communities and reduce displacement in gentrifying and transitioning areas (MVA)

+Categories D, E, and F), and to support equitable revitalization in weaker market areas (MVA Categories G, H, and I).

-The fund will be split between:
+The fund may be used to:

-- Creating and preserving reserved dwelling units and increasing affordability in MVA Categories A, B, and C and rapidly gentrifying D, E, and F - Equitable revitalization in D through I, including incentivizing new market-rate units in mixed income communities, renovating existing affordable units (whether naturally-occurring or not), and preventing further decline. - Additional funding for expansion of programs in the CHP and funding for neighborhood infrastructure in support of new and existing development in Categories D through I. - Administration
+- Create/preserve reserved dwelling units and increase affordability in MVA Categories A, B, and C and rapidly gentrifying D, E, and F - Support equitable revitalization in D through I: - Incentivize new market-rate units in mixed income communities - Renovate existing owner-occupied homes and existing affordable apartment communities - Build new neighborhood infrastructure, especially in support of home ownership opportunities - Expand programs in the CHP, including home ownership opportunities such as mortgage assistance - Administration